 Recent work highlights include:

-* Successfully removing telecoms operators from site earmarked for £400m campus redevelopment by higher education institution.
+- successfully removing telecoms operators from site earmarked for £400 million campus redevelopment by higher education institution;

-* Advising on the strategy and the steps required to exercise a conditional break option on a £1.4m p.a. central London retail unit.
+- advising on the strategy and the steps required to exercise a conditional break option on a £1.4 million pa central London retail unit;

-* Undertaking High Court proceedings, involving the complex interplay between mines and minerals and Inclosure Acts, in relation to a west London development site.
+- undertaking High Court proceedings, involving the complex interplay between mines and minerals and Inclosure Acts, in relation to a west London development site; and

 After reading Law at the University of Exeter and French Law at the Universite de Rennes 1, Richard trained at Shoosmiths and qualified into its property litigation team in 2013.
 He is a member of the Property Litigation Association.